I could laugh and play

 1. Notorious Scum 2.
 Rectifier 3.
 Need Money For Beer 4.
 Ugly, Fat And Still Alive 5.
 Underground 6.
 Voodoo Box 7.
 Sunscars 8.
 Zero Dude 9.
 New Liver Please 10.
 Rundown Quarter 11.
 Alcoholic Nightmares

-By B-Day Tankard's sound certainly had reached such a level of maturity that some kind of stall was only inevitable.
-From a technical viewpoint only, this album is more than adequate - some modern production standards are particularly audible in the guitar sound which is a lot heavier than ever before in the past, to the point of starting to lose some of the band's customary sharpness.
+By B-Day Tankard's sound had reached such a level of maturity that some kind of stalling was only inevitable.
+From a technical viewpoint only, this album is more than adequate - certain modern production standards are particularly audible in the guitar sound which is a lot heavier than ever before in the past, to the point of starting to lose some of its customary sharpness.
 Musically this is clearly less than an average product from the Tankard factory pipeline.
-Sporting riffs of little variety and generally a very one-dimensional presentation, B-Day is quite an alarmingly stereotypical thrash metal platter throughout.
-Not so long time ago Gerre's vocals still used to have an unmistakable tongue-in-cheek feel in them, but here the man sounds like any typical thrash metal shouter out there.
-Although one should hardly be surprised by Tankard's state at this point, it is still a disappointing thing to observe.
+With riffs of little diversity and generally quite a one-dimensional presentation, B-Day can be an alarmingly typical thrash metal platter throughout.
+Not so long time ago Gerre's vocals still used to have an unmistakable tongue-in-cheek feel in them, but here the man sounds like any stereotypical thrash metal shouter out there.
+Although one might not be surprised by Tankard's state at this point, it remains a disappointing thing to observe.

 TANKARD - Beast Of Bourbon